Selfish or Selfing – Watch that inner critic

-Choices arise every day around our work-play balance, the way we communicate with our colleagues and in our relationships as well as our lifestyle.
+Choices arise every day around our work-play balance, the way we communicate with our colleagues, in our relationships as well as our lifestyle.
 If we are nourished, balanced, positive and aligned from our healthy SELFING TIME we easily make positive choices.
-Most importantly is our INNER DIALOGUE.
-By taking time to watch or witness our inner dialogue we can learn a lot about our needs and choose to fulfil them, guilt free of course.
+Most importantly is our INNER DIALOGUE, which may need some adjustments.
+By taking time to watch or witness our inner dialogue we can learn a lot about our what to let go of and what to follow.
+And we can choose to fulfil our needs lovingly guilt free.

 SELFING the New You

 For me this means making time for my daily yoga and meditation and having joyful time in the garden with nature to balance out my office time.
 It takes will power and commitment but for me SELFING is the least selfish thing I can do.
 It has taken a long time to learn how to give to myself and I am a far better person for it.
 It ensures I stay in my FLOW.